Post-Training Neural Network Pruning using Graph Curvature: Approach

 \subsection{NN Connection Ranking}

 Given Definition~\ref{def:nrc}, we rank NN connections according to the minimum neural curvature value that each edge attains across all examples in the dataset.
+We take the minimum over samples because more negative curvature corresponds to stronger information flow and greater functional importance of an edge.
 Specifically, we combine all the edges and construct the curvature set as follows:

 where $\mathcal{E}(p)$ denotes all edges in the neural graph that correspond to NN parameter $p$.
 We interpret the curvature values such that edges with the most negative curvature are considered the most important for information propagation, while edges with the most positive curvature are considered the least important.
 Accordingly, $\mathcal{C}_{full}$ can be ranked from highest to lowest curvature to prioritize the least critical connections, as summarized in Algorithm~\ref{alg:nrccalculation}.